-Before you can export a fossil or meteorite from Australia, a nominated expert examiner must inspect the specimen to identify it and consider:
+Before you can export a fossil or meteorite from Australia, an Expert Examiner registered under the Protection of Movable Cultural Heritage Act 1986 (the Act) must inspect the specimen to identify it and consider:

 What do you need to do?

 You will need to prepare documentation including provenance of the specimen.
-You will then need to send this information to an examiner.
+You will then need to send this information to a nominated examiner.

-Contact us to ask for the list of examiners you can approach.
+Contact us at movable.heritage@arts.gov.au for an examiner you can approach.

 What does an expert examiner do?